patrickgrad/crypto-backtest/README.md

 1. Shaded cumulative volume distribution of single snapshot with total bid and total ask volume annotation

-2. Line plot of account values or % return of two different strageties represented by red and blue
+2. Line plot of account values or % return of two different strageties with certain statistics overlaid.

 Coming soon: